Joan Vollmer: Reactions to Vollmer's death

 Friends of the couple were divided in opinion on the case.
 Ginsberg and Carr defended Burroughs and believed that Vollmer might have encouraged the William Tell incident, stating she had seemed suicidal when they visited her in 1951.
-In interviews with Ted Morgan from 1983–1986, Burroughs said "Allen was always making it out as a suicide on her part, and I do not accept that cop-out."
+In interviews with Ted Morgan from 1983 to 1986, Burroughs said "Allen was always making it out as a suicide on her part, and I do not accept that cop-out."
 Haldon Chase, who had also visited Burroughs and Vollmer in 1951 in Mexico City, distanced himself from Burroughs after Vollmer's death.
-Chase believed that Vollmer "had wanted to die", but that Burroughs story was "a sham, a put-up thing to release Bill, to let him commit the ultimate crime."
+Chase believed that Vollmer "had wanted to die", but that Burroughs' story was "a sham, a put-up thing to release Bill, to let him commit the ultimate crime."

 In a 1954 letter to Ginsberg, Burroughs wrote about his fears that he had subconsciously wanted to kill Vollmer: "May yet attempt a story or some account of Joan's death.
 I think I am afraid.
 Not exactly to discover unconscious intent, it's more complex, more basic, and more horrible, as if the brain drew the bullet toward it."
 In the introduction to Queer, Burroughs describes how Vollmer's death exposed him to the risk of possession by a malevolent entity he called "the Ugly Spirit".
 Later in life, Burroughs described the Ugly Spirit as "Monopolistic, acquisitive evil.
 Ugly evil.
 The ugly American", and took part in a shamanic ceremony with the explicit aim of exorcising the Ugly Spirit.

-Film
+In film

 The film Beat (2000) is a biographical account of the relationship between Vollmer and Burroughs.
 Vollmer is portrayed by Courtney Love and Burroughs by Kiefer Sutherland.
 The film centers on Vollmer's death.
 Her death is also portrayed in the 1991 film Naked Lunch.